In the Driver’s Seat: Ergonomic Set-up

-Most ergonomic seating guides focus on seating at the office desk or workstation.
+Most ergonomic seating guides focus on seats at the office desk or workstation.
 The other times where we spend a quite a bit of sitting down at is in the driver’s seat of our vehicles.
 Perhaps not at much as at our desk but significant enough to contribute strain to our backs.
-So are we seated right?
-Below are some tips:
+So are we seated correctly?
+Below are some ergonomics tips:

 The seat should be high enough

-If your seat cannot be raised or raised high enough, use a cushion.
+Use a cushion if your seat cannot be raised, or raised high enough.